budgetanalyzer/claude-discovery/README.md

 ## Topic Standardization

-We're establishing `ai-assisted-development` as a GitHub topic:
+We're establishing `ai-native` as a GitHub topic:
 - Repositories built FOR and WITH AI as collaborative partner
 - Discovery patterns in documentation
 - Production-grade implementations